Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: Introduction

-Over the last fifteen years, Dirac semimetal materials \cite{CastroNeto, Kotov12, Vafek14, Wehling14, Armitage17, Tang18} has been extensively studied.
+Over the last 15 years, Dirac semimetal materials \cite{CastroNeto, Kotov12, Vafek14, Wehling14, Armitage17, Tang18} have been extensively studied.
 Such materials do not have a finite Fermi surface, and the conduction and valence bands touch at discrete points, around which relativistic Dirac fermions emerge as low-lying elementary excitations.
-Graphene \cite{Geim05, Geim07} and surface state of three-dimensional topological insulator \cite{Vafek14, Wehling14, Armitage17, Hasan10, Qi11} are two typical $(1+2)$-dimensional Dirac semimetals. $(1+3)$-dimensional Dirac semimetal may be realized in TiBiSe$_{2-x}$S$_{x}$ \cite{XuSuYang11, Sato11}, Bi$_{2-x}$In$_{x}$Se$_{3}$ \cite{Brahlek12, Wu13}, and also Na$_{3}$Bi and and Cd$_{3}$As$_{2}$ \cite{Wangzj12, Wangzj13, LiuZK14A, Neupane14, LiuZK14B, Borisenko14, HeLP14, ZhangFaXianXiu19}.
+Graphene \cite{Geim05, Geim07} and surface state of three-dimensional topological insulator \cite{Vafek14, Wehling14, Armitage17, Hasan10, Qi11} are two typical $(1+2)$-dimensional Dirac semimetals. $(1+3)$-dimensional Dirac semimetal may be realized in TiBiSe$_{2-x}$S$_{x}$ \cite{XuSuYang11, Sato11}, Bi$_{2-x}$In$_{x}$Se$_{3}$ \cite{Brahlek12, Wu13}, and also Na$_{3}$Bi and Cd$_{3}$As$_{2}$ \cite{Wangzj12, Wangzj13, LiuZK14A, Neupane14, LiuZK14B, Borisenko14, HeLP14, ZhangFaXianXiu19}.
 Dirac fermions exhibit different properties from the Schrodinger electrons excited around the finite Fermi surface of a normal metal.
-The unique electronic structure of these Dirac semimetals leads to prominent new features.
+The unique electronic structures of Dirac semimetals lead to prominent new features.
 The first new feature is that, Dirac fermions have more degrees of freedom than Schrodinger electrons.
 The latter only have two spin components, thus the unity matrix (in spin-independent cases) and the Pauli matrices (in spin-dependent cases) suffice to describe the action.
 In contrast, Dirac fermions have additional quantum numbers, such as sublattice and valley.
 In the case of graphene, one usually needs to introduce a number of $4\times 4$ gamma matrices to define the action \cite{CastroNeto, Kotov12}.
 This makes the structure of correlation functions more complicated.
-Another new feature is that, while the Coulomb interaction is always short-ranged due to static screening and thus is irrelevant in the low-energy regime in metals with a finite Fermi surface, it remains long-ranged in undoped Dirac semimetals as a result of vanishing density of states (DOS) at band-touching points.
+Another new feature is that, while the Coulomb interaction is always short-ranged due to static screening and thus is irrelevant in the low-energy regime in metals with a finite Fermi surface, it remains long ranged in undoped Dirac semimetals as a result of vanishing density of states (DOS) at band-touching points.
 The long-range Coulomb interaction produces unconventional FL behaviors in some semimetals \cite{Kotov12, Gonzalez99} and NFL behaviors in some other semimetals \cite{Moon13, Herbut14, Savary14, Janssen17, Isobe16, Wangmit17, Wangnfl18, WangLiuZhang19, Han19}.
-It also causes strong renormalization of fermion velocity \cite{Gonzalez94, Son07, Foster08, Barnes14, Sharma16, Elias11, Hofmann14, Throckmorton15, Moon13, Herbut14, Savary14, Janssen17, Isobe16, Wangmit17, Wangnfl18, WangLiuZhang19, Han19, Chae12, Lanzara11}.
-When the Coulomb interaction becomes sufficiently strong, it could lead to an excitonic semimetal-insulator phase transition \cite{Khveshchenko01, Gorbar02, Liu09, Gamayun09, WangLiu12, WangLiu14, Wangmit17, Carrington16, Carrington18, Drut09A, Armour10, Buividovich12, Ulybyshev13, Tupitsyn17, Xiao18}, which is also identified as the formation of charge density wave (CDW).
+It can result in strong renormalization of fermion velocity and other many-body effects \cite{Gonzalez94, Son07, DasSarma07, Polini07, Vafek07, Mishchenko07, Foster08, Son08, Vafek08, Kotov08, Kotov09, Vozmediano10, Fogler12, Barnes14, Sharma16, Elias11, Hofmann14, Throckmorton15, Chae12, Lanzara11}.
+When the Coulomb interaction becomes sufficiently strong, it might lead to an excitonic semimetal-insulator quantum phase transition \cite{Khveshchenko01, Gorbar02, Khveshchenko04, Khveshchenko09, Liu09, Gamayun10, WangLiu12, WangLiu14, Gonzalez12, Gonzalez12jhep, Carrington16, Carrington18, Drut09A, Armour10, Buividovich12, Ulybyshev13, Tupitsyn17, Xiao18}.
 Apart from the Coulomb interaction, the interaction between Dirac fermion and phonon might be important, and has been investigated using various techniques \cite{Louie07, Roy14, Meng19, Scalettar19}.
-In particular, recent quantum Monte Carlo (QMC) simulations \cite{Meng19, Scalettar19} have claimed to reveal a CDW order caused by fermion-phonon interaction.
+In particular, recent quantum Monte Carlo (QMC) simulations \cite{Meng19, Scalettar19} have claimed to reveal a charge density wave (CDW) order caused by fermion-phonon interaction.